PayOnlineSystem/PayOnlineSystem.github.io/en/googlepay.md

 ### Android.

-You need to implement PayOnline API or use [PayOnline SDK for Android](https://github.com/PayOnlineSystem/PayOnline.SDK.Android)
+To work with PayOnline API you need to use [PayOnline SDK for Android](https://github.com/PayOnlineSystem/PayOnline.SDK.Android)

 Step by step short instruction:
 * Press Google Pay button to get token